 Time flies during the gardening season.
 It seems like yesterday that I planted those tiny tomato seeds in the recycled strawberry container/clamshell.

 A few weeks later, I moved the baby tomato plants to starter cells out in the greenhouse, and now it is time to get them into their garden home.
-They need to stretch their roots out in the garden if I am going to have tomatoes as lovely as the ones in the top picture.
+They need to stretch their roots out in the garden if I have tomatoes as lovely as the ones in the top picture.

 This page contains Amazon affiliate links.
 If you click a link, I may earn a small commission from qualifying purchases at no extra cost to you.